Wursthub/fabulous-mahogany-01ad3/src/pages/index.md

     type: section_hero
     title: 'Hi, I''m Christoph Götz.'
     content: >
-      I like science, high-tech, music and photography.
+      I am a creator and a explorer.
+Science, high-tech, music and photography is what I am most curious about.
 Currently, I help building AI to facilitate early diagnosis of musculoskeletal disease for over a billion patients worldwide.
     actions:
       - label: Let's talk
         url: /contact